gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 - `leverarm_x` (boolean): Enable or disable estimation of lever arm in the X-axis.
 - `leverarm_y` (boolean): Enable or disable estimation of lever arm in the Y-axis.
 - `leverarm_z` (boolean): Enable or disable estimation of lever arm in the Z-axis.
 - `sensor_rotation` (boolean): Enable or disable computation of sensor rotation offsets.
 Independent of the least squares adjustment, constant offsets between the roll, pitch and yaw angles of both trajectories are computed.
-This is a brute-force alignment of the orientations and should only be used as a last resort if the orientations of both trajectories are not aligned.
-Usually, most rotational misalignments are related to different n-frame definitions and can be solved by setting the `n_frame` parameter correctly (ned or enu) within the .traj file header.
-Try this before using the sensor rotation option.

 ### Stochastics Settings